Tosche/Glyphs-Scripts/README.md

 # ABOUT THE SCRIPTS

 * **Batch Metrics key:** (GUI) Applies the specified logic of metrics key to the selected glyphs. *Vanilla required.*
-* **Report Metrics Keys:** (GUI) Reports possibly wrong keys.
-It reports non-existent glyphs in the keys, glyphs using different keys in each layer, and nested keys. *Vanilla required.*
+* **Copy kerning to Greek & Cyrillic:** (GUI) Copies your Latin kerning to the common shapes of Greek and Cyrillic, including small caps, using predefined dictionary.
+Exceptions and absent glyphs are skipped.
+It's best used after finishing Latin kerning and before starting Cyrillic and Greek. *Vanilla required.*
+* **Create .case alternate:** Duplicates selected glyphs but as components, giving them .case suffix and the sidebearings.
+Modified from Mekkablue's "Create .ssXX glyph from current layer" script.
 * **Generate ss20 for All-Glyph Access:** Writes OpenType ss20 feature for all glyphs in the font.
 Copy glyphs names with slashes and paste it to an OT-savvy application, and activate ss20 to see the glyphs.
-* **Create .case alternate:** Duplicates selected glyphs but as components, giving them .case suffix and the sidebearings.
-Modified from Mekkablue's "Create .ssXX glyph from current layer" script.
 * **Nudge-move by Numerical Value (GUI):** Nudge-moves selected nodes by the values specified in the window. *Vanilla required.*
+* **Report Metrics Keys:** (GUI) Reports possibly wrong keys.
+It reports non-existent glyphs in the keys, glyphs using different keys in each layer, and nested keys. *Vanilla required.*

 ## Outline Check
 * **Report Glyphs with Acute-angled Node:** Reports glyphs that have nodes with very acute angle (default: less than 15 degrees).